|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Who knew homemade dairy-free and vegan fudge could be so delicious - not to mention easy to make!
-There's a secret that not too many people know about making homemade vegan fudge, and that is that it's actually quite a bit easier to make vegan fudge than it is to make regular fudge.
-There are fewer variables in making a dairy-free chocolate fudge, which means that there are fewer opportunities for something to go wrong.
-And that means that this simple vegan fudge recipe - made from just five simple ingredients - is just about foolproof.
+Homemade dairy-free and vegan fudge is so delicious, not to mention easy to make.
+There's a secret that not too many people know about making homemade vegan fudge: It's actually quite a bit easier to make vegan fudge than it is to make regular fudge.
+This is because there are fewer variables in making this dairy-free candy, which means that there are fewer opportunities for something to go wrong.
+And that means that this simple vegan fudge, made from just five simple ingredients, is just about foolproof.

 Gather the ingredients.

-Place the rest of the remaining vegan margarine, the sugar, cocoa, vanilla, and the soy milk in a heatproof mixing bowl or the upper part of a double broiler.
-Place the bowl or broiler over simmering water and stir until the vegan margarine is fully melted and the mixture is completely smooth.
+Place the vegan baking sticks, the sugar, cocoa, vanilla, salt, and soy milk in a heatproof mixing bowl or the upper part of a double boiler.
+Place the bowl over simmering water and stir frequently with a silicone spatula, scraping down the bowl occasionally until the vegan baking sticks are fully melted and the mixture is smooth.

 Add the chopped nuts if you're using them, gently folding them into the mixture just until well combined.

 Place your vegan fudge in the refrigerator until thoroughly chilled.
-Be patient at this step, and plan on at least two hours for your fudge to fully chill and set.
+Be patient at this step, and plan at least 2 hours for your fudge to fully chill and set.

-Once your fudge is firm and fully chilled, remove from the refrigerator and carefully slice into one-inch bite-sized squares.
-For a cleaner slice, you can also place your fudge in the freezer for about five to 10 minutes just before slicing.
+Once your fudge is firm, remove from the refrigerator.
+Using the parchment or foil as handles, gently pull the fudge up and out of the pan.
+Discard the liner and cut into 1-inch bite-sized squares.
+For a cleaner slice, you can also place your fudge in the freezer for about 5 to 10 minutes just before slicing.

 - We recommend using vegan butter in stick form.
 Try a brand like Earth Balance for this recipe.